-September 4: Joan appears on Jerry Lewis' Muscular Dystrophy telethon, broadcasted from the Americana Hotel in new York.
-The telethon aires from 10:00 pm on September 4th to 5:00 pm September 5th.
+September 4: Joan appears on Jerry Lewis' Muscular Dystrophy telethon, which is broadcast from the Americana Hotel in New York.
+The telethon airs from 10:00 pm on September 4th to 5:00 pm September 5th.

 September 10: Joan serves as one of eleven judges for the "Miss America Pageant" held in Atlantic City, New Jersey.
 This is the first year the pageant is telecast in color on NBC.